ValdonVitija/pyggester/README.md

     `Execution command`

     > [!NOTE]
-    > The 'static' subcommand exists, but has no functionalities implemented.
+    > The 'static' subcommand exists, but has no functionalities implemented, because we already have good static analyzers(pylint, ruff, flake8).
+In future iterations, should we identify suggestions that can be established through static analysis, we will incorporate them into this feature.

     ```bash
     pyggest static